vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

 2. The placeholders are replaced by the actual values that come from the three input controls of the screen.
 3. This is the actual HTTP call.
 It's a POST call, according to the documentation.
 We need to add two headers to make it work.
     * The first header is `Authorization`.
 Here, we submit he value `Bearer <mytoken>`.
     * The second header is `Content-Type`.
-We set it to 'application/json', otherwise HubSpot doesn't understand what to do with the string in the HTTP body.
+We set it to `application/json`, otherwise HubSpot won't understand what to do with the string in the HTTP body.

-If this would not be a simple example, we would have to interpret the return message for any errors.
-For keep it simple we don't do this here but just write the response to the log.
+If this were not just an example, we would check the return message for any errors.
+To keep it simple, we'll instead just write the response to the log.

 ![image](/assets/2024-01-12/040.png)